solidjs/solid/documentation/faq.md

 However, wrapping your whole component in a function is not what you want to be doing irresponsibly.
 Solid does not have a VDOM.
 So any tracked change will run the whole function again recreating everything.
 Don't do it.

-### 5. Can you add support class components?
+### 5. Can you add support for class components?
 I find the lifecycles are easier to reason about.

 It is not the intention to support class components.
 The lifecycles of Solid are tied to scheduling the reactive system and are artificial.
 You could make a class out of it I suppose but effectively all the non-event handler code is basically being run in the constructor, including the render function.
 It's just more syntax for an excuse to make your data less granular.